'Playing with courage' key for Brighton - De Zerbi

 It came despite a huge disparity in income between the two clubs.

-Brighton's starting line-up cost less than £20m in total, while United spent over £300m on theirs.
+Brighton's starting line-up cost less than £20m in total, while United spent more than £300m on theirs.

 Few would have been able to tell the difference on this evidence as former United striker Danny Welbeck's first-half opener was followed up by second-half efforts from Pascal Gross and Joao Pedro.